 This gives your IRA time to catch back up but keeps your retirement income stable.

 The Employer Retirement Plan vs. IRA vs. Life Insurance Retirement Plan

 So you have all these options in front of you, what do you choose?

 Here’s an excellent way to break it down:

-Always invest in your employer retirement plan if they match any of your contributions.
+Always invest in your employer’s retirement plan if they match any of your contributions.
 It’s like free money – don’t give it away.
 Contribute what you can and get the bonus money from your employer.

 Contribute what you can to an IRA if you have extra funds after funding your 401K.
-In 2020, you may contribute up to $6,000 in your IRA.
+In 2020, you may contribute up to $6,000 to your IRA.
 Your earnings grow tax-deferred or tax-free, depending on the account type opened.